json-api/json-api/_format/1.1/index.md

 consider reserving an object-valued member anywhere they expect to potentially add new features over time.

-> Note: hen a profile changes its URI, a huge amount of interoperability is lost.
+> Note: When a profile changes its URI, a huge amount of interoperability is lost.
 > Users that reference the new URI will have their messages not understood by
 > implementations still aware only of the old URI, and vice-versa.
 > Accordingly, the advice above is aimed at allowing profifiles to grow